 How Does PRIME Work?

-In all cases, PRIME contains a source record that documents information about each planning study and policy.
-Many have the full report attached.
+- PRIME source records documents information about each planning study and policy.
+Reports or documentation are often attached.

 - Delay or safety concerns at intersections and on roadways

 - Impediments to bicycle and pedestrian travel

 - Roads and bridges in need of repair or rehabilitation

 - Each source's specific solution or strategy findings to address the needs are documented as recommendations records.
 Examples include: